leifeggenfellner/advent-of-code/README.md

-# advent-of-code 2015
+# advent-of-code
-Learning vim and rust, just having some fun
+repo for advent of code solutions